ADHD-Friendly Decluttering & Organising in London

 Calm, experienced support — without judgement

-Before founding Order From Chaos, I spent over two decades leading complex operations in high-pressure, humanitarian crisis management, and I was awarded an OBE and an Honorary Doctorate for this work.
+Before founding Order From Chaos, I spent over two decades leading complex operations in high-pressure, humanitarian crisis management, and I was awarded an OBE and an Honorary Doctorate from the University of Portsmouth for this work.
 I have ASD and ADHD (AuDHD).

 What that means for you is simple: